-In preparing the Group Accounts the Council has aligned the accounting policies of its companies with those of the Council and made consolidation adjustments where necessary.
-It has consolidated the companies' financial statements with those of the Council on a line by line basis and has eliminated in full balances, transactions, income and expenses between the Council and its subsidiaries.
+- In preparing the Group Accounts the Council has aligned the accounting policies of its companies with those of the Council and made consolidation adjustments where necessary. - (ii) In 2019/20 Lewisham Homes "Council Dwellings" assets were re-valued using the same accounting standards as LBL to consolidate Lewisham Homes assets into the Group balance sheet.
+This resulted in an impairment charge of £15.117m to the Group CIES due to the downward revaluation of the assets.
+The revaluation was from cost based in the Lewisham Homes accounts of NBV £42.885m to Fair Value in the Group Accounts of NBV £27.494m - (iii) The Council has consolidated the companies' financial statements with those of the Council on a line by line basis and has eliminated in full balances, transactions, income and expenses between the Council and its subsidiaries.